josokw/HopfieldANN/README.md

 Every neuron is connected to every other neuron except with itself.

 Every connection is represented by a weight factor.
 These weight factors are determined by the Hebb's learning rule (1949).
+It is often summarized as "Neurons that fire together, wire together.
+Neurons that fire out of sync, fail to link".

 Associative memory capacity: 0.14 * number of neurons.